ProDataMan/ansible-best-practices-windows/labs/templates/templates_intro_new.md

 Next, you need to create the Jinja2 template that will be used to generate the web.config file.
 Follow these steps:

-1. In Visual Studio Code, right-click on the `templates` folder in the root directory of your project.
+1. In Visual Studio Code,
+2. In Explorer pane right-click on the `ansible-working` folder
+3. Select `New Folder`
+4. Enter `templates` as the folder name.
+5. Right click on the `templates` folder
-2. Choose "New File".
+6. Choose "New File".
-3. Name the file `web.config.j2`.
+7. Name the file `web.config.j2`.
-4. Copy and paste the following code into `web.config.j2`:
+8. Copy and paste the following code into `web.config.j2`:

 ```
 <?xml version="1.0"?>